 Revenues from the Company's lending activities constitute the largest component of the Company's operating revenues.
-Revenue from loan interest and fees made up 51.0% of gross revenues in 2015, 50.8% in 2014 and 51.6% in 2013.
+Revenue from loan interest and fees made up 50.2% of gross revenues in 2016, 51.0% in 2015 and 50.8% in 2014.
 Loan demand has improved but increased competition that results in lower loan yields along with an increased investment portfolio have caused this percentage to remain relatively flat over the last three years.
 Such lending activities include commercial, real estate, installment (direct and indirect) and credit card loans.
 The Company's primary lending area is East Central and South Mississippi, specifically Neshoba, Newton, Leake, Lamar, Forrest, Scott, Attala, Lauderdale, Oktibbeha, Rankin, Harrison, Jackson, Winston and Kemper counties and contiguous counties.
 In 2008, the Company entered the southern Mississippi market with the opening of a branch office in Hattiesburg, Mississippi, which is located in Lamar County.
 In 2009, the Company opened a Loan Production Office in Biloxi, Mississippi to serve the Mississippi Gulf Coast and in April 2014 converted this office to a full service branch and at the same time opened another branch in Biloxi.
-In 2011, the Company opened a branch in Flowood, Mississippi.
+In 2011, the Company opened a branch in

+Flowood, Mississippi.
+In December 2016, the Company opened a loan production office ("LPO") in Oxford to offer commercial loans to the people in North Mississippi.
 On a very limited basis, the Company extends out-of-area credit only to borrowers who are considered to be low risk, as defined within the Bank's lending policy.
 The Company is not dependent upon any single customer or small group of customers, and it has no foreign operations.

 The Company's market area is mainly rural, with Hattiesburg, population 50,233, Biloxi, population 50,644, and Meridian, population 38,314, being the largest markets.
 Agriculture and some light industry comprise a significant portion of the economy of this area.
 The largest employer in the Company's service area is the Mississippi Band of Choctaw Indians.
 Its schools, manufacturing plants and main source of income, The Pearl River Resort (the "Resort"), generate a significant number of jobs in the area.
 The Resort and its related services employ approximately 2,400 people within the Company's market.
+For more information regarding revenue from external customers for the last three fiscal years, attributed by geographic region, please refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," which is included in the Company's Annual Report and attached as an exhibit hereto.

 The Company has historically made, and intends to continue to make, most types of real estate loans, including, but not limited to, single and multifamily housing, farm, residential and commercial construction, and commercial real estate loans.
-At December 31, 2015, approximately 79.3% of the Company's loan portfolio has been attributed to real estate lending.
-Another 14.5% of the Company's loan portfolio is comprised of commercial, industrial and agricultural production loans.
-Consumer loans make up the remaining 6.2% of the total loan portfolio.
+At December 31, 2016, approximately 81.2% of the Company's loan portfolio was attributed to real estate lending, 14.0% of the Company's loan portfolio was comprised of commercial, industrial and agricultural production loans, and consumer loans made up the remaining 4.8% of the Company's total loan portfolio.